rogerscuall/multi-vendor-network-workshop/5-brownfield_switches_resource_modules/README.md

 truncated

 ### Step 5 - Run the network_brownfield_deploy Job-template
+- In this step launch the job template network_brownfield_deploy Job-template
-This will run the deploy.yml playbook to add the change in `run mode`.
+* This will run the deploy.yml playbook to add the change in `run mode`.

 ### Step 6 - Check Ports
 * In this exercise we identify interfaces/l2_interfaces that match specific configurations.
 This demo uses network resource module facts and selectattr filters.